magbenji/summary/index.md

 The exponential growth observed with Covid-19 is due to the R0 being greater than one (~2.3) As social distancing increases, the average number of people who an infected person infects with Covid-19 reduces, resulting in a lower R0.
 Only when R0 is less than one will the spread of Covid-19 decrease.

-The R0 in Italy and China were approximately 2.3, which corresponds *Figure 2 - image of Wuhan vs Italy infectious rates with Idaho data*
+The R0 in Italy and China were approximately 2.3 initially.
+The red line in Figure 2 shows the number of predicted Idaho infections based on an R0 of 2.3.
+The green lines in Figure 2 show the predicted number of infections in Idaho if social distancing measures are put in place, and the R0 decreases.

 <figure style="float:center;width:70%" align="center">
 <img style="float:center" src="./fig/SIRModeldifferentR0.PNG">
-<figcaption><b>Figure 3 </b> Anticipated number of infections in Idaho based on R0 values of 2.3 (red line) and x,x, and x (green lines). </figcaption>
+<figcaption><b>Figure 2 </b> Anticipated number of infections in Idaho based on R0 values of 2.3 (red line) and x,x, and x (green lines). </figcaption>
 </figure>
 <br>